raphaelletseng/raphaelletseng.github.io/src/content/posts/art-so-far.md

 ## Vue de Bellechasse et Saint-Vallier

-Experimented with the filters you can add in Inkscape with this trace of a sketch I made at the Cafe les Oubliettes to create this postcar:
+Experimented with the filters you can add in Inkscape with this trace of a sketch I made at the Cafe les Oubliettes to create this postcard:

 <img src="/assets/images/art-so-far/bellechasse.png" alt="Bellechasse" width="75%" style="display: grid; margin-left: auto; margin-right: auto;"/>